Economy of Egypt: Chemical products

-The chemical industry in Egypt is one of the country’s largest, comprising seven key subsectors: plastics, rubber, paper, detergents, paints, miscellaneous chemicals, fertilizers, and glass.
+The chemical industry in Egypt is one of the country's largest, with seven subsectors: plastics, rubber, paper, detergents, paints, miscellaneous chemicals, fertilizers, and glass.
 The petrochemical segment alone accounts for approximately 12% of Egypt's industrial output.

-The sector is forecast to generate $9 billion in exports by the end of 2024, with growth supported by abundant raw materials and foreign investments.
-The government aims to enhance competitiveness by focusing on infrastructure, technological advancements, and export incentives.
-The sector also benefits from Egypt’s participation in regional trade agreements, helping to further expand its export market and strengthen its global position.
+The industry generated $8.4 billion in exports in 2024.

 Abu Qir Fertilizers Company is one of Egypt and the MENA region's largest nitrogen fertilizer producers, accounting for nearly 50% of Egypt's nitrogen fertilizer output.
 Established in 1976, its first ammonia-urea production facility is located in Abu Qir, 20 kilometers east of Alexandria.
 Egypt Basic Industries Corporation (EBIC) is also a leading ammonia producer in the country.

 Consumer electronics and home appliances

-Egypt's consumer electronics and home appliance industry has witnessed significant expansion, driven by government initiatives and foreign investments.
+Egypt's consumer electronics and home appliance industry has grown quickly, helped by government programmes and foreign investment.
 The "Egypt Makes Electronics" initiative, launched in 2015, aims to localize manufacturing, reduce imports, and boost exports.

-It has attracted major players like Samsung, Hisense, Beko, and Haier, who have established production facilities in Egypt, benefiting from tax incentives and golden licenses.
-The country’s strategic location, competitive labor costs, and growing consumer market have positioned it as a key regional manufacturing and export hub.
-The home appliance industry is seeing increased localization, with some manufacturers already sourcing 70% of components domestically.
+The program has attracted international companies like Samsung, Hisense, Beko, and Haier, who have established production facilities in Egypt, with some manufacturers already sourcing 70% of components domestically.
 Electrolux, which entered the Egyptian market by acquiring local Olympic Group, also aims to expand its market share and boost exports, capitalizing on the strong local presence of its brands, particularly Zanussi and Olympic Electric.

-The mobile phone segment has also expanded, with brands like Vivo, Infinix, Oppo, Xiaomi and Nokia setting up local factories.
-However, challenges persist, particularly in accessing raw materials, navigating bureaucratic hurdles, and securing timely export subsidies.
-The easing of foreign currency restrictions and policy adjustments have alleviated some constraints, fostering a more favorable investment climate.
-As of 2025, the country hosts 14 mobile phone manufacturing plants, with annual output projected to increase sharply from 3.5 million units in 2024 to around 9 million units in 2025.
+The mobile phone segment has also grown, with brands like Vivo, Infinix, Oppo, Xiaomi and Nokia setting up local factories.
+As of 2025, the country hosts 14 mobile phone manufacturing plants, which together produced 10 million units that year, up from 3.3 million in 2024.

-Despite challenges, Egypt’s electronics and home appliance sector continues to grow, with international investors increasingly viewing it as a reliable manufacturing base.
-Rising local production has reduced import dependency while creating jobs and strengthening supply chains.
-If current trends continue, with improvements in raw material availability and regulatory efficiency, Egypt could solidify its role as a leading producer and exporter in the region’s electronics and home appliance market.